Are you struggling to break up with someone?

 16. Get Out There

+Turn this into a project.
 For example, every time you leave the house, give a compliment to a stranger.
 Just tell them that they look nice today and then leave.
 Done.

 Once you can do that, ask a follow-up question to keep the interaction going.
-“You don’t look like you are from around here.
+“You don’t seem like you are from around here.
 If I had to guess, I would say you are from … Am I right?”

 17. Don’t Take Them Back